 Speaking during an episode of the Official PlayStation Podcast, the company’s SVP of platform experience, Hideaki Nishino, said PSVR games aren’t “compatible with PSVR 2 because PSVR 2 is designed to deliver a truly next-generation VR experience.

 “PSVR 2 has much more advanced features like all new controllers with haptic feedback and adaptive triggers and inside-out tracking, eye tracking in the headset, and 3D audio all coming together, of course.
 This means developing PSVR 2 requires a whole different approach from the original PSVR.”

 The PSVR 2 specs are certainly impressive, although the cynic in us wonders if money might be the real driver.
-Sony has a tendency to cut off its latest gaming hardware from past generations (I’m looking at you PS3 and PS4) and only relaxed that policy somewhat with the PS5.
-It’s a handy way of driving sales for the latest games on the newest platforms, preventing players from relying on their past gaming libraries by encouraging them to create a new catalog from scratch, spending lots of dosh on the way.
+Sony has a tendency to cut off its latest gaming hardware from past generations (I’m looking at you PS4 and PS3) and only relaxed that policy somewhat with the PS5.
+It’s a convenient way of driving sales to the latest games on the newest platforms, preventing players from relying on their past gaming libraries by encouraging them to build up new catalogs from scratch, spending lots of dosh on the way.